Streamshaper/Connected-Components/README.md

 To create the executable run `make`, to remove it run `make clean`.

 The correct syntax for running the program is `./cc {mode}`.
 When mode == 0 the program prints complete update messages regarding the completion of the calculation.
 When mode == 1, the program restricts all stdout printing, except from the total execution time (in seconds) before terminating.
 Example: `./cc 1` runs in "benchmark mode".
+Example: `./cc 0` prints updates about the calculation progress.

 ### Measuring Performance
 In order to calculate and print the average and minimum execution time of the program throughout a set of runs, use `./stopwatch`.
 Full syntax: `./stopwatch ./cc {num_of_runs} 1`.
 Moreover, averaged CPU Utilization, maximum resident set size and voluntary context switches can be printed using `./metrics`.
 Full syntax: `./metrics ./cc {num_of_runs} 1`.
 Example: `./stopwatch ./cc 100 1` will output the average and minimum execution time for 100 runs.